Cherry blossoms in Qingjing Farm in Nantou

 • It also has numerous bus lines in the cities.
 Fare is 15-35 NTD.

-• For those who are in a hurry or traveling late at night, you can get a taxi or Uber.
+• For those who are in a hurry or traveling late at night, you can get a taxi or Uber, which is widely available in Taipei.

 To get around via public transport, I recommend buying a Taipei Pass or Easy Card.
 This way, you don’t have to worry about cash or get in line at the train station everytime.

 • A Taipei Pass offers unlimited train & bus rides within a specified period in Taipei City.
 This is useful especially if you plan on a jam-packed city tour itinerary.
-A 1-day card starts at 180 NTD.
+A 1-day card starts at 190 NTD

 5 Days Itinerary to Taiwan